Jenjarom: Illegal plastic waste processing

 In the months following China's January 2018 banning of nearly all plastic waste imports, around 40 factories sprung up around Jenjoram to take up some of the business.
-Often hidden in the local palm oil plantations, 90 percent had no permits, as Malaysia suddenly became one of the world's biggest plastic importers.
+Often hidden in the local palm oil plantations, 90% had no permits, as Malaysia suddenly became one of the world's biggest plastic importers.

 In many cases, existing Chinese waste processing businesses relocated to Jenjarom, attracted by its proximity to Port Klang - Malaysia's largest port and the entry point for most of its plastic imports - together with the cultural fit of the town's Chinese business population, and allegedly corruptible officials.

 Unrecyclable plastics should be sent to waste centres but Jenjarom's illegal operations simply burned them, releasing poisonous and carcinogenic fumes into the atmosphere, causing respiratory complaints and skin rashes among local people.
 Several local fish and prawn business lost all their stock, apparently due to toxic wastewater from the factories.
 When 33 of the plants were closed down, more than 17,000 tonnes of the waste was left behind as an unresolved problem for authorities.
 Most of the operations quickly reopened nearby.